nicolashernandezb/academic-kickstart/content/publication/ICANN/index.md

 publication_short = "LNCS, vol 9887."

 # Abstract and optional shortened version.
 abstract = "In the last years the concept of data depth has been increasingly used in Statistics as a center-outward ordering of sample points in multivariate data sets.
 Data depth has been recently extended to functional data.
-In this paper we propose a new intrinsic functional data depth based on the representation of functional data on Reproducing Kernel Hilbert Spaces, and test its performance against a number of well known alternatives in the problem of functional outlier detection.." abstract_short = "In this paper we propose a new intrinsic functional data depth based on the representation of functional data on Reproducing Kernel Hilbert Spaces."
+In this paper we propose a new intrinsic functional data depth based on the representation of functional data on Reproducing Kernel Hilbert Spaces, and test its performance against a number of well known alternatives in the problem of functional outlier detection." abstract_short = "In this paper we propose a new intrinsic functional data depth based on the representation of functional data on Reproducing Kernel Hilbert Spaces."

 # Is this a selected publication? (true/false)